emoacht/TokyoSubwayView/README.md

 ##Development

 This app utilizes Tokyo Metro Open Data API.
-Each developer have to acquire an unique access token key and embed it in the code.
+Each developer has to acquire an unique access token key and embed it in the code.

 ##History